 Arrival in Kathmandu It’s a panoramic thrill flying into Kathmandu on a clear day.
-The views of snow-capped mountain peaks sprawling down below you are almost ecstatic, beginning a whole chain of memorable experiences that stay with you for a long, long time.
+The views of snow-capped mountain peaks sprawling below you are almost ecstatic, beginning a chain of memorable experiences that stay with you for a long time.
 And as your plane hits the tarmac, our waiting support team will meet and greet you at the airport and escort you to your hotel.
-Welcome drinks will be served and overnight at your hotel.
+Welcome drinks will serve overnight at your hotel.

-Sightseeing in Kathmandu Valley Kathmandu is the historical and cultural heart of Nepal and has been a popular destination for tourists ever since Nepal opened its doors to visitors.
+Sightseeing in Kathmandu Valley Kathmandu is Nepal’s historical and cultural heart and has been a popular destination for tourists ever since Nepal opened its doors to visitors.
 The city presents a beautiful mix of Hinduism, Tibetan Buddhism and Western influence in the Valley.
-Patan and Bhaktapur, its two major neighbouring cities bear immense historical, cultural and religious significance.
-There will be a half-day guided tour to the famous and most significant Hindu shrine of Pashupatinath, the largest Buddhist stupa in Nepal Boudhanath, the 15th-century palace of 55 windows and Swoyambhunath.
+In addition, Patan and Bhaktapur, their two major neighbouring cities, bear immense historical, cultural and religious significance.
+There will be a half-day guided tour to the famous and most significant Hindu shrine of Pashupatinath, the largest Buddhist stupa in Nepal, Boudhanath, the 15th-century palace of 55 windows and Swoyambhunath.
 At eventide, you will brief about your trip.

 Trek to Pheriche [4252m] We descend downhill through a forest, cross the Imja Khola and climb steadily to the village of Pangboche.
-This village is directly opposite Ama Dablam [6,856 m], and has exceptional views of the mountain, with the gompa, mani walls and scattered pine trees in the foreground.
+This village is directly opposite Ama Dablam [6,856 m] and has exceptional mountain views, with the gompa, mani walls and scattered pine trees in the foreground.
 A further two hours walk brings us to Pheriche.
 Day 08 At Pheriche A day for rest and acclimatization.
-We also get to wander up the valley to look at a lake, the Tshola Tsho and the perpendicular walls of Cholatse and Tawache.
-We can climb up onto the ridge overlooking Dingboche for the view of the Imja Valley and the incredible south face of Mt.Lhotse.
+We also get to wander up the Valley to look at a lake, the Tshola Tsho and the perpendicular walls of Cholatse and Tawache.
+Finally, we can climb up onto the ridge overlooking Dingboche to view the Imja Valley and the incredible south face of Mt.Lhotse.

-Trek to Lobuche [4930m] We continue up the wide valley beneath the impressive peaks of Cholatse and Tawache on the left.
+Trek to Lobuche [4930m] We continue up the vast Valley beneath the impressive peaks of Cholatse and Tawache on the left.
 We then turn right and take a steep climb towards the foot of the Khumbu Glacier.
 The tea house at Duglha is the perfect spot to have lunch.
 The trail zigzags up through the boulders of the glacier’s terminal moraine.
-At the top of the climb; there are so many stone cairns.
-Which built as memorials to the many Sherpas who have died while climbing Mt Everest.
-The path then climbs gently along the glacier, to eventually reach the cluster of houses at Lobuche.
-Day 10 Trek to Gorak Shep [5184m] To reach our next stop, Kala Pattar, we follow the Khumbu Glacier.
+Many stone cairns are built at the top of the climb as memorials of Sherpa, who died while climbing Mt Everest.
+The path then climbs gently along the glacier to eventually reach the cluster of houses at Lobuche.
+Day 10 Trek to Gorak Shep [5184m] For the next stop, Kala Pattar, we follow the Khumbu Glacier.
 The trail offers superb views of the surrounding mountains, especially where the path is forced to rise to cross a tributary glacier.
 We stop for lunch at our camping place: Gorak Shep.
 Later in the afternoon, we make our way to the top of one of the most beautiful viewpoints in the Everest region, Kala Pattar [5554m].
-As the light begins to fade, we stroll back to our camp at Gorak Shep and have an early night in preparation for our trek to Everest Base Camp the following day.
+As the light begins to fade, we stroll back to our camp at Gorak Shep and have an early night preparing for our trek to Everest Base Camp the following day.

 Trek to Everest Base Camp [5357m] A very early start is required to reach the Everest Base Camp.
 It takes several hours as the trail weaves its way through ice pinnacles and past the crevasses of the Khumbu Glacier.
 On the return leg, we can make a higher route to get a spectacular view of the Khumbu icefall and the way to the South Col. We return to either Gorak Shep or Lobuche.

 Trek to Lukla [2800m] Our final day’s trekking follows the Dudh Kosi down to Lukla.
-This last evening calls for a celebration.
-We have a party with our sherpa guides and porters.
-We sample some chang (local beer) and try out some Sherpa dance steps.
-Altogether an end to a memorable trip on a merry note.
+A celebration is in order on this last evening.
+With our sherpas and porters, we have a party.
+We try out some Sherpa dance steps and sample chang (local beer).
+Altogether an end to a memorable trip on an optimistic note.

-Fly to Kathmandu We pack up early and head for the airstrip to hop a flight back to Kathmandu On touchdown, the rest of your day is free to do your things.
-You could do some last-minute shopping and packing, or send a few postcards home or even go down for a stroll to Thamel, an internationally known hub for tourists in Asia.
+Fly to Kathmandu.
+We pack up early and head for the airstrip to hop a flight back to Kathmandu.
+The rest of your day is free to do your things on touchdown.
+You could do some last-minute shopping and packing, send a few postcards home or even go down for a stroll to Thamel, an internationally known hub for tourists in Asia.

-Depart Kathmandu Our Nepalese support team will take you to the airport for your flight home.
-(Or stay longer for short tours such as game drive at National parks, do some wild-water rafting, a Tibet tour or even mountain biking, etc.- please ask us).
+Depart Kathmandu.
+Our Nepalese support team will take you to the airport for your flight home.
+(Alternatively, stay longer for short tours such as game drives at National parks, do some wild-water rafting, a Tibet tour, mountain biking, etc.- please ask us).